eBay/skin/CONTRIBUTING.md

 -   **Do not** be tempted to go fixing or refactoring unrelated issues.
 Doing so can make the code reviewer's job more difficult and/or time consuming, as well as increasing risk of regression
 -   If you spot some other unrelated bug or code smell, please create a GitHub issue for it.
 -   After the pull request has been merged, your issue branch should be immediately deleted (by yourself or admin)

+## Naming Scheme

+eBay Skin is an implementation of the [eBay MIND Patterns](https://ebay.gitbook.io/mindpatterns).
+The MIND patterns [naming scheme](https://ebay.gitbook.io/mindpatterns/appendix/pattern-naming-scheme) follows an accessibility-first mindset; thus aligning our developer speak as closely as possible with existing W3C web standards & conventions.

 ## Style Guide